Managed Services

 [global.v1.external.opensearch.auth.aws_os]

-## Create this opensearch user and IAM user before starting the Automate deployment;
+## Create this OpenSearch user and IAM user before starting the Automate deployment;

 ## Automate assumes it exists.